Essential oils are a hot topic.

 Essential oils are here to stay and I am proud to be helping the world hear more about them.
 I hope that this article has taught you about essential oils and how they are produced.
 I also hope that you felt inspired by doTERRA’s Co-Impact Sourcing – and the promise for a better future!

 If you were inspired by what you read today, I want to encourage you to get doTERRA’s essential oils in your home today.
 Feel free to use the purchase links below and I’ll throw in some extra goodies for you.
 I’m also available to help answer any of your questions if you have any.

 Learn how to support your health with essential oils in this comprehensive eBook.

-When you buy doTERRA products through me, you get education, support & giveaways!
+When you purchase through me, you get 25% off, plus education, support & free product!

 If you’ve got a health challenge you’d like a natural option for, let me share my experience!